tumagonx/nwjs_docs_old/Livereload-nw.js-on-changes.md

 ## Recursive solution

-Sadly, the previous solution doesn't work recursively.
-If you want a recursive alternative, first you need to install "gaze", "chokidar" or "gulp", and then change the script tag content:
+You can add an option to the previous example to watch all subdirectories: `fs.watch(path, { recursive: true }, listener)`.
+Sadly, the recursive option is only currently supported on OS X. For a more robust solution, first you need to install "gaze", "chokidar" or "gulp", and then change the script tag content:

 ### gaze